-If ratified and approved by the Board, upon joining the Board of Directors, outside directors will receive a nonqualified option to purchase 33,000 shares of Common Stock at an exercise price equal to the fair market value of the Common Stock on the date of the grant pursuant to AVI's 2002 Equity Incentive Plan, which will vest ratably on each anniversary date of the grant over four years of continued service to the Board.
-Also, each outside director will receive annual compensation of \$10,000 for being a board member and an additional \$5,000 will be paid to the Chairman of the Audit Committee and an additional \$2,500 will be paid to the Chairman of the Compensation Committee.
-In addition, each outside director will receive \$1,000 for participation in each Board meeting.
-In addition, each year, each outside director will receive a nonqualified option to purchase 10,000 shares of Common Stock with an exercise price equal to the fair market value of the Common Stock on the date of the grant pursuant to AVI's 2002 Equity Incentive Plan, which will vest ratably on each monthly anniversary date of the grant over twelve months of continued service to the Board.
+Directors who are not employees of AVI receive a nonqualified option upon joining the Board of Directors, to purchase 33,000 shares of Common Stock at an exercise price equal to the fair market value of the Common Stock on the date of the grant pursuant to AVI's 2002 Equity Incentive Plan.
+These options vest ratably on each anniversary date of the grant over four years of continued service to the Board.
+Also, each outside director receives annual compensation of \$10,000 for being a Board member and an additional \$5,000 is paid to the Chairman of the Audit Committee and an additional \$2,500 is paid to the Chairman of the Compensation Committee.
+In addition, each outside director receives \$1,500 for attendance and participation in each Board meeting.
+In addition, each year, each outside director receives a nonqualified option to purchase 10,000 shares of Common Stock with an exercise price equal to the fair market value of the Common Stock on the date of the grant pursuant to AVI's 2002 Equity Incentive Plan.
+These options vest ratably on each monthly anniversary date of the grant over twelve months of continued service to the Board.
+In 2004, nonqualified options were granted to directors.
+Messrs.
+Jack L. Bowman and John C. Hodgman and Drs.
+John W. Fara, James B, Hicks and Raymond Ruddon were reimbursed for expenses of attendance at Board meetings in 2004.